 Let us explain.

 There are many different products on any given gondola, and your gondolas are stacked next to each other to form what are often long corridors of uninterrupted merchandise.
 Just think of the aisles at your average grocery store for reference.
-While overheard signage usually informs you of what you can find in any given aisle, but that doesn’t mean it’s a pleasant shopping experience.
+While overhead signage usually informs you of what you can find in any given aisle, that doesn’t mean it’s a pleasant shopping experience.

-In fact, there is every chance that your customers will want to get in and out as quickly as possible.
+There is every chance that your customers will want to get in and out as quickly as possible.
 That means that they’ll gloss over some of the merchandise on your shelf, maybe even not seeing it in the first place.

 In the context of this piece, we’re referring to making space for visual breaks on your floor plan an opportunity to give your customers’ eyes a rest.
-As much as you want to maximise the selling space of your floor, you also need to let your customers breathe.
+As much as you want to maximize the selling space of your floor, you also need to let your customers breathe.

 That could mean creating shorter aisles and placing eye-catching displays between each aisle.
 Similar to a speed bump, you also want to slow your customers down if only to provide enough space to ensure you don’t overwhelm them.

 On the other hand, you could also look at including hotspots to draw shoppers to different parts of your store.
 In using hotspots, you must ensure that they’re placed evenly throughout your store.
-That’s because if you don’t, you could find yourself suffering from floor congestion when your store is at it’s busiest.
+That’s because if you don’t, you could find yourself suffering from floor congestion when your store is at its busiest.

 3. Design a pathway around your store for your customers to walk